scrapy/scrapy/docs/topics/spiders.rst

        instance of the same spider.
 This is the most important spider attribute and it's required.

-       Is recommended to name your spiders after the domain that their crawl.
+       If the spider scrapes a single domain, a common practice is to name the spider after the domain, or without the `TLD`_.
+So, for example, a spider that crawls ``mywebsite.com`` would often be called ``mywebsite``.

    .. attribute:: allowed_domains